albertoOA/know_ox/README.md

 # KNOW-ROX
 Knowledge-based framework for robot ontology-based explanations.
+This framework proposes the integration of sound ontology-based knowledge and the power of language models to generate truthful and natural (human-friendly) explanations.

 ### Python3 virtual environment configuration and dependencies